AntoninaSych/ecom/readme.md

  - Only with 'manage-users' permission user can
    1. Attach permissions to roles:
      _http://backoffice.loc/settings_
-   2. Change roles for existing users _http://backoffice.loc/settings/users_
+   2. Change roles for existing users and block access to the whole project "Backoffice".
+    _http://backoffice.loc/settings/users_

  - Only with 'view-payments'  permission user can view payments page and it details _http://backoffice.loc/payments_ _http://backoffice.loc/payments/view?id=1_

+  - Only with 'merchant-view'  permission user can view merchants page and it details
+  - Only with 'process-log-view'  permission user can view PaymentLog tabin payment's details page